 In addition, UPS was the first in our industry to develop environmentally preferred packaging, designed in partnership with the Environmental Defense Fund.
 Standard UPS packaging is made from recycled fiber with as much as 90 percent post-consumer content.
 Our Express envelopes, both the common and the reusable, are made from up to 100 percent post-consumer content.
 The UPS Reusable Express Envelope enables two shipments using just one envelope.

 Today, half of the world’s population resides in urban areas; by 2050, two-thirds of all people will make cities their home.
 Over that same period, the global population is projected to grow by 2.5 billion, further increasing urban density.

 These expanding populations are expected to help fuel an increase in middle-class consumers and global commerce.
 This consumer class will add volume to trade lanes, as well as doubling the number of vehicles on already congested roads to 2 billion.
-To meet these logistical challenges, we need solutions that are both economically feasible and environmentally sustainable.
+To meet these logistical challenges in urban areas, we need solutions that are both economically feasible and environmentally sustainable.

 - Investing in infrastructure and electric vehicles in the city center of London.
-As of the end of 2015, we were operating 31 electric vehicles in London, 18 of which were diesel-to-electric conversion vehicles, advancing our goal of having an all-electric fleet in the city center by 2017.
+As of the end of 2015, we were operating 31 electric vehicles in London, 18 of which were diesel-to-electric conversion vehicles, advancing our goal of having an all-electric fleet in the city center.